The first hour should buy stability, not speed

 The best beginner habit is making every failed run useful.
 A failed run should produce one new rule, one map note, or one upgrade priority.
 If it produces only frustration, the route was too ambitious for the information you had.

-• Add one reserve stack for repair or food before testing any quest, altar, biome, or system page mentioned in the radar.
+• Add one reserve stack for repair or food before testing a new quest, altar, biome, or system interaction.